 I wrote this short story last year for publication in the Timeless Tales fairy tale magazine and thought I’d share it on my blog for those of you who haven’t yet read it.
-I’ve always been fascinated by the way many Greek myths are so similar to stories from the Bible.
-So of course, being me, when I wrote my version of the story, I had another, deeper, meaning in mind.

 If you’re unfamiliar with the original Pandora’s Box myth, you may want to refresh your memory at this link.

 by Ashlee Willis

 My father Zeus cast me from him – proof he was loveless.
 He locked tight the only gift he had ever given me – proof he was faithless.
 And he gave me in marriage to Theus – proof he held no respect for me.

 Morning light slants across the tiny room and I lie awake, seeing things that aren’t there.
 Heaven, a silver crown to fit my head and golden streets beneath my feet.
 Things I should have had.
 Things I’ve never seen, yet somehow still yearn for.
 Things to make this life I’ve been dropped into seem as pale as a candle against the sun.

 Theus stirs in the bed next to me, bringing me back from my bitter thoughts.
 When he opens his eyes, his first look is for me.
 Smiling, he puts a rough-skinned hand gently to my face.